 Tips for Vegetarians at Togo’s

 - Order Togo’s Style on every veggie sub.
-The free veggie load — lettuce, tomato, red onion, pickles, pepperoncini — is what makes the meatless sandwiches feel like a full meal.
+The free vegetable load of lettuce, tomatoes, red onions, pickles, and pepperoncini is what makes the meatless sandwiches feel like a full meal.

 - Build your own.
 Togo’s is generous about substitutions.
-Ask for double avocado, extra hummus, or a swap of provolone for cheddar to make a sandwich your own.
+Ask for double avocado, extra hummus, more roasted red peppers, or a swap of provolone for cheddar to make a sandwich your own.

 - Combine a half sandwich with a salad or soup.
 The Farmer’s Market Salad plus a half Greek Veggie is one of the most balanced vegetarian meals you can build off this menu.